What We Like

 Competition: Other Cuisinart models

-While slightly noisy, the Cuisinart Cool Creations Ice Cream Maker was still quieter than one competitor we tested, the Hamilton Beach 4-Quart Automatic Ice Cream Maker.
+While slightly noisy, the Cuisinart ICE-70 Ice Cream Maker was still quieter than one competitor we tested, the Hamilton Beach 4-Quart Automatic Ice Cream Maker.
 And yes, it’s a bit more expensive, but we thought its performance justified the price tag.

-If you can swing the high price, the Cuisinart Cool Creations Ice Cream Maker is definitely worthwhile for its convenient features, particularly the built-in timer and unique gelato setting.
+If you can swing the high price, the Cuisinart ICE-70 Ice Cream Maker is definitely worthwhile for its convenient features, particularly the built-in timer and unique gelato setting.
 If you’re looking for a high-quality ice cream maker for your home, you won’t be disappointed in this unit.

 - Product Name ICE-70 Ice Cream Maker